JFB: Jacobian-Free Backpropagation for Implicit Networks

-\paragraph{Contribution} We first present a new class of neural networks, FPNs, that may be applied to several types of machine learning problems.
-FPNs are based on a fixed point problem formulation that ensures its forward propagation converges to a unique limit.
-Our primary contribution is to propose a new and simple Jacobian-free backpropagation (JFB) technique for training implicit depth networks that avoids solving the Jacobian-based equation arising from the implicit function theorem~\cite{krantz2012implicit}.
-Instead, our scheme backpropagates by omitting the Jacobian term, resulting in a form of preconditioned gradient.
-This allows us to maintain the low-memory advantage of implicit depth models \emph{and} avoid the extra computational costs that come with solving the Jacobian-based equation.
+Our primary contribution is a new and simple {\bf Jacobian-Free Backpropagation} (JFB) technique for training implicit networks that avoids {\em any} linear system solves.
+Instead, our scheme backpropagates by omitting the Jacobian term, resulting in a form of preconditioned gradient descent.
+JFB yields much faster training of implicit networks and allows for a wider array of architectures.